pandalearnstocode/aritro/content/project/internal-project/index.md

 ### __Algorithm related challenges:__

-* __Cross validation:__ How to perform cross validation for RecSys.
+* __Cross validation:__ How to perform cross validation for `RecSys`.
 How to link statistical metrics with business KPIs.
 Determining weighage between model goodness of fit and business KPIs.
 How to create a scoring function which can compare between different models during cross validation.
 Managing splitting strategy to ensure that models are comparable.
 * __Model selection:__ Single model or market-based model or hybrid model - combined of two or more models?
 Time/Sequence based models(`LSTM`/`GRU`)?
 * __Hyper parameter tuning:__ What can be the preferable hyper-parameter tuning framework, which can support `GPU` (Wide and Deep), Spark (`ALS`) and CPU (`SAR` etc.).
 * __KPIs:__ Evaluate existing KPIs such as `Map@K`, `NDCG@K` and improve if possible.